Stickiem/tp/docs/DeveloperGuide.md

     1. Prerequisites: Add relationships: `addRelationship u/ID1 u/ID2 fn/Business Partner rn/Business Partner t/Tech`, `addRelationship u/ID1 u/ID3 fn/Investor rn/Investee t/Finance`.
     2. Test case: `findRelationship Partner`
         Expected: Persons with ID1 and ID2 are listed.
-    3. Test case: `findRelationship Invest`
+    3. Test case: `findRelationship Investor`
-        Expected: Persons with ID1 and ID3 are listed.
+        Expected: Persons with ID1 are listed.
     4. Test case: `findRelationship Tech` (finding by relationship tag - *verify if this is supported by the predicate*)
-        Expected: *If supported:* Persons ID1 and ID2 listed. *If not supported:* 0 persons listed or only matches relationship name. **(Note: The current `RelationshipContainsKeywordsAsSubstringPredicate` only checks if the person is *involved* in *any* relationship when the command is run, not if the relationship *itself* matches the keyword.
-This needs correction in the predicate or command logic to be useful.)**
+        Expected: 0 persons listed **(Note: The current `RelationshipContainsKeywordsAsSubstringPredicate` only checks if the person is *involved* in *any* relationship name role when the command is run, not if the relationship *itself* matches the keyword.)**

 ### Sort Command